IIITLucknowSWEngg/CSAICSBTeam017/Assignment/SRS.md

 **Actor**: Merchant
 **Description**: A merchant processes a payment from a customer.

-- **Login**: Merchant logs in with User ID and Token ID.
+- **Login**: Merchant logs in with Gpay User ID and Token ID.
-- **Token ID Verification**: If Token ID is valid, the system redirects to Merchant Interface; otherwise, stays in User Interface.
+- **Token ID Verification**: If Token ID is valid, the system redirects to Merchant Interface; otherwise, stays in Gpay User Interface.
 - **Action Selection**: Merchant selects "Process Payment" option.
 - **QR Code Scanning**: Merchant scans customer QR code.
 - **Enter Payment Details**: Merchant enters the payment amount.